Cherreads

 "Eat all of it," Will said, tossing a packet to Don.
 "Don't try to save half for tomorrow.
 It gives a stamina buff that lasts four hours, and we might need it tonight."

-An army that can carry a hot meal in its pocket without lighting a fire to give away its position...
-Khan murmured, genuine awe bleeding into his ancient voice.
+An army that can carry a hot meal in its pocket without lighting a fire to give away its position, Khan murmured, genuine awe bleeding into his ancient voice.
 Boy, with a hundred thousand of these, I could have broken the rest of the world.

 Allison stepped up beside Will.
 Without making a show of it, she passed him a hot thermos of water.
 Her dirt-stained fingers brushed against his as she handed it over.

-He was still working out what to do with that when he took too large a bite, breathed wrong, and inhaled a piece of P.A.C.I.F.I.C. short rib directly into his windpipe.
+Will took too large a bite, breathed wrong, and inhaled a piece of P.A.C.I.F.I.C. short rib directly into his windpipe.

 "Nine out of ten," Maddie said from across the fire, not looking up from her sword.
 "Minus one for the corporate branding, plus one for the reminder that our fearless leader is still mortal."